Cyphershadow24ar/Leet-Code/README.md

 105. (3010) Divide an Array Into Subarrays With Minimum Cost I
 106. (3013) Divide an Array Into Subarrays With Minimum Cost II
 107. (3014) Minimum Number of Pushes to Type Word I
+108. (3016) Minimum Number of Pushes to Type Word II
-108. (3020) Find the Maximum Number of Elements in Subset
+109. (3020) Find the Maximum Number of Elements in Subset
-109. (3021) Alice and Bob Playing Flower Game
+110. (3021) Alice and Bob Playing Flower Game
-110. (3025) Find the Number of Ways to Place People I
+111. (3025) Find the Number of Ways to Place People I
-111. (3027) Find the Number of Ways to Place People II
+112. (3027) Find the Number of Ways to Place People II
-112. (3043) Find the Length of the Longest Common Prefix
+113. (3043) Find the Length of the Longest Common Prefix
-113. (3047) Find the Largest Area of Square Inside Two Rectangles
+114. (3047) Find the Largest Area of Square Inside Two Rectangles
-114. (3070) Count Submatrices with Top-Left Element and Sum Less Than k
+115. (3070) Count Submatrices with Top-Left Element and Sum Less Than k
-115. (3074) Apple Redistribution into Boxes
+116. (3074) Apple Redistribution into Boxes
-116. (3075) Maximize Happiness of Selected Children
+117. (3075) Maximize Happiness of Selected Children
-117. (3093) Longest Common Suffix Queries
+118. (3093) Longest Common Suffix Queries
-118. (3100) Water Bottles II
+119. (3100) Water Bottles II
-119. (3120) Count the Number of Special Characters I
+120. (3120) Count the Number of Special Characters I
-120. (3121) Count the Number of Special Characters II
+121. (3121) Count the Number of Special Characters II
-121. (3129) Find All Possible Stable Binary Arrays I
+122. (3129) Find All Possible Stable Binary Arrays I
-122. (3136) Valid Word
+123. (3136) Valid Word
-123. (3147) Taking Maximum Energy From the Mystic Dungeon
+124. (3147) Taking Maximum Energy From the Mystic Dungeon
-124. (3161) Block Placement Queries
+125. (3161) Block Placement Queries
-125. (3186) Maximum Total Damage With Spell Casting
+126. (3186) Maximum Total Damage With Spell Casting
-126. (3190) Find Minimum Operations to Make All Elements Divisible by Three
+127. (3190) Find Minimum Operations to Make All Elements Divisible by Three
-127. (3195) Find the Minimum Area to Cover All Ones I
+128. (3195) Find the Minimum Area to Cover All Ones I
-128. (3197) Find the Minimum Area to Cover All Ones II
+129. (3197) Find the Minimum Area to Cover All Ones II
-129. (3201) Find the Maximum Length of Valid Subsequence I
+130. (3201) Find the Maximum Length of Valid Subsequence I
-130. (3202) Find the Maximum Length of Valid Subsequence II
+131. (3202) Find the Maximum Length of Valid Subsequence II
-131. (3212) Count Submatrices With Equal Frequency of X and Y
+132. (3212) Count Submatrices With Equal Frequency of X and Y
-132. (3217) Delete Nodes From Linked List Present in Array
+133. (3217) Delete Nodes From Linked List Present in Array
-133. (3228) Maximum Number of Operations to Move Ones to the End
+134. (3228) Maximum Number of Operations to Move Ones to the End
-134. (3289) The Two Sneaky Numbers of Digitville
+135. (3289) The Two Sneaky Numbers of Digitville
-135. (3296) 3296.
+136. (3296) 3296.
 Minimum Number of Seconds to Make Mountain Height Zero
-136. (3300) Minimum Element After Replacement With Digit Sum
-137. (3304) Find the K-th Character in String Game I
-138. (3307) Find the K-th Character in String Game II
-139. (3314) Construct the Minimum Bitwise Array I
-140. (3315) Construct the Minimum Bitwise Array II
-141. (3318) Find X-Sum of All K-Long Subarrays I
-142. (3330) Find the Original Typed String I
-143. (3333) Find the Original Typed String II
-144. (3346) Maximum Frequency of an Element After Performing Operations I
-145. (3347) Maximum Frequency of an Element After Performing Operations II
-146. (3349) Adjacent Increasing Subarrays Detection I
-147. (3350) Adjacent Increasing Subarrays Detection II
-148. (3354) Make Array Elements Equal to Zero
-149. (3363) Find the Maximum Number of Fruits Collected
-150. (3370) Smallest Number With All Set Bits
-151. (3379) Transformed Array
-152. (3381) Maximum subarray sum with length Divisible by K
-153. (3397) Maximum Number of Distinct Elements After Operations
-154. (3418) Maximum Amount of Money Robot Can Earn
-155. (3432) Count Partitions with Even Sum Difference
-156. (3433) Count Mentions Per User
-157. (3439) Reschedule Meetings for Maximum Free Time I
-158. (3440) Reschedule Meetings for Maximum Free Time II
-159. (3446) Sort Matrix by Diagonals
-160. (3453) Separate Squares I
-161. (3454) Separate Squares II
-162. (3459) Length of Longest V-Shaped Diagonal Segment
-163. (3461) Check If Digits Are Equal in String After Operations I
-164. (3464) Maximize the Distance Between Points on a Square
-165. (3474) Lexicographically Smallest Generated String
-166. (3477) Fruits Into Baskets II
-167. (3479) Fruits Into Baskets III
-168. (3480) Maximize Subarrays After Removing One Conflicting Pair
-169. (3487) Maximum Unique Subarray Sum After Deletion
-170. (3488) Closest Equal Element Queries
-171. (3494) Find the Minimum Amount of Time to Brew Potions
-172. (3495) Minimum Operations to Make Array Elements Zero
-173. (3507) Minimum Pair Removal to Sort Array I
-174. (3510) Minimum Pair Removal to Sort Array II
-175. (3512) Minimum Operations to Make Array Sum Divisible by K
-176. (3516) Find Closest Person
-177. (3531) Count Covered Buildings
-178. (3539) Find Sum of Array Product of Magical Sequences
-179. (3541) Find Most Frequent Vowel and Consonant
-180. (3546) Equal Sum Grid Partition I
-181. (3548) Equal Sum Grid Partition II
-182. (3558) Number of Ways to Assign Edge Weights I
-183. (3559) Number of Ways to Assign Edge Weights II
-184. (3562) Maximum Profit from Trading Stocks with Discounts
-185. (3567) Minimum Absolute Difference in Sliding Submatrix
-186. (3573) Best Time to Buy and Sell Stock V
-187. (3577) Count the Number of Computer Unlocking Permutations
-188. (3578) Count Partitions With Max-Min Difference at Most K
-189. (3583) Count Special Triplets
-190. (3600) Maximize Spanning Tree Stability with Upgrades
-191. (3606) Coupon Code Validator
-192. (3607) Power Grid Maintenance
-193. (3612) Process String with Special Operations I
-194. (3614) Process String with Special Operations II
-195. (3623) Count Number of Trapezoids I
-196. (3625) Count Number of Trapezoids II
-197. (3629) Minimum Jumps to Reach End via Prime Teleportation
-198. (3633) Earliest Finish Time for Land and Water Rides I
-199. (3634) Minimum Removals to Balance Array
-200. (3635) Earliest Finish Time for Land and Water Rides II
-201. (3637) Trionic Array I
-202. (3640) Trionic Array II
-203. (3643) Flip Square Submatrix Vertically
-204. (3650) Minimum Cost Path with Edge Reversals
-205. (3651) Minimum Cost Path with Teleportations
-206. (3652) Best Time to Buy and Sell Stock using Strategy
-207. (3653) XOR After Range Multiplication Queries I
-208. (3655) XOR After Range Multiplication Queries II
-209. (3660) Jump Game IX
-210. (3661) Maximum Walls Destroyed by Robots
-211. (3666) Minimum Operations to Equalize Binary String
-212. (3689) Maximum Total Subarray Value I
-213. (3691) Maximum Total Subarray Value II
-214. (3699) Number of ZigZag Arrays I
-215. (3700) Number of ZigZag Arrays II
-216. (3713) Longest Balanced Substring I
-217. (3714) Longest Balanced Substring II
-218. (3719) Longest Balanced Subarry I
-219. (3721) Longest Balanced Subarray II
-220. (3737) Count Subarrays With Majority Element I
-221. (3739) Count Subarrays With Majority Element II
-222. (3740) Minimum Distance Between Three Equal Elements I
-223. (3741) Minimum Distance Between Three Equal Elements II
-224. (3742) Maximum Path Score in a Grid
-225. (3751) Total Waviness of Numbers in Range I
-226. (3753) Total Waviness of Numbers in Range II
-227. (3756) Concatenate Non-Zero Digits and Multiply by Sum II
-228. (3761) Minimum Absolute Distance Between Mirror Pairs
-229. (3783) Mirror Distance of an Integer
-230. (3838) Weighted Word Mapping
+137. (3300) Minimum Element After Replacement With Digit Sum
+138. (3304) Find the K-th Character in String Game I
+139. (3307) Find the K-th Character in String Game II
+140. (3314) Construct the Minimum Bitwise Array I
+141. (3315) Construct the Minimum Bitwise Array II
+142. (3318) Find X-Sum of All K-Long Subarrays I
+143. (3330) Find the Original Typed String I
+144. (3333) Find the Original Typed String II
+145. (3346) Maximum Frequency of an Element After Performing Operations I
+146. (3347) Maximum Frequency of an Element After Performing Operations II
+147. (3349) Adjacent Increasing Subarrays Detection I
+148. (3350) Adjacent Increasing Subarrays Detection II
+149. (3354) Make Array Elements Equal to Zero
+150. (3363) Find the Maximum Number of Fruits Collected
+151. (3370) Smallest Number With All Set Bits
+152. (3379) Transformed Array
+153. (3381) Maximum subarray sum with length Divisible by K
+154. (3397) Maximum Number of Distinct Elements After Operations
+155. (3418) Maximum Amount of Money Robot Can Earn
+156. (3432) Count Partitions with Even Sum Difference
+157. (3433) Count Mentions Per User
+158. (3439) Reschedule Meetings for Maximum Free Time I
+159. (3440) Reschedule Meetings for Maximum Free Time II
+160. (3446) Sort Matrix by Diagonals
+161. (3453) Separate Squares I
+162. (3454) Separate Squares II
+163. (3459) Length of Longest V-Shaped Diagonal Segment
+164. (3461) Check If Digits Are Equal in String After Operations I
+165. (3464) Maximize the Distance Between Points on a Square
+166. (3474) Lexicographically Smallest Generated String
+167. (3477) Fruits Into Baskets II
+168. (3479) Fruits Into Baskets III
+169. (3480) Maximize Subarrays After Removing One Conflicting Pair
+170. (3487) Maximum Unique Subarray Sum After Deletion
+171. (3488) Closest Equal Element Queries
+172. (3494) Find the Minimum Amount of Time to Brew Potions
+173. (3495) Minimum Operations to Make Array Elements Zero
+174. (3507) Minimum Pair Removal to Sort Array I
+175. (3510) Minimum Pair Removal to Sort Array II
+176. (3512) Minimum Operations to Make Array Sum Divisible by K
+177. (3516) Find Closest Person
+178. (3531) Count Covered Buildings
+179. (3539) Find Sum of Array Product of Magical Sequences
+180. (3541) Find Most Frequent Vowel and Consonant
+181. (3546) Equal Sum Grid Partition I
+182. (3548) Equal Sum Grid Partition II
+183. (3558) Number of Ways to Assign Edge Weights I
+184. (3559) Number of Ways to Assign Edge Weights II
+185. (3562) Maximum Profit from Trading Stocks with Discounts
+186. (3567) Minimum Absolute Difference in Sliding Submatrix
+187. (3573) Best Time to Buy and Sell Stock V
+188. (3577) Count the Number of Computer Unlocking Permutations
+189. (3578) Count Partitions With Max-Min Difference at Most K
+190. (3583) Count Special Triplets
+191. (3600) Maximize Spanning Tree Stability with Upgrades
+192. (3606) Coupon Code Validator
+193. (3607) Power Grid Maintenance
+194. (3612) Process String with Special Operations I
+195. (3614) Process String with Special Operations II
+196. (3623) Count Number of Trapezoids I
+197. (3625) Count Number of Trapezoids II
+198. (3629) Minimum Jumps to Reach End via Prime Teleportation
+199. (3633) Earliest Finish Time for Land and Water Rides I
+200. (3634) Minimum Removals to Balance Array
+201. (3635) Earliest Finish Time for Land and Water Rides II
+202. (3637) Trionic Array I
+203. (3640) Trionic Array II
+204. (3643) Flip Square Submatrix Vertically
+205. (3650) Minimum Cost Path with Edge Reversals
+206. (3651) Minimum Cost Path with Teleportations
+207. (3652) Best Time to Buy and Sell Stock using Strategy
+208. (3653) XOR After Range Multiplication Queries I
+209. (3655) XOR After Range Multiplication Queries II
+210. (3660) Jump Game IX
+211. (3661) Maximum Walls Destroyed by Robots
+212. (3666) Minimum Operations to Equalize Binary String
+213. (3689) Maximum Total Subarray Value I
+214. (3691) Maximum Total Subarray Value II
+215. (3699) Number of ZigZag Arrays I
+216. (3700) Number of ZigZag Arrays II
+217. (3713) Longest Balanced Substring I
+218. (3714) Longest Balanced Substring II
+219. (3719) Longest Balanced Subarry I
+220. (3721) Longest Balanced Subarray II
+221. (3737) Count Subarrays With Majority Element I
+222. (3739) Count Subarrays With Majority Element II
+223. (3740) Minimum Distance Between Three Equal Elements I
+224. (3741) Minimum Distance Between Three Equal Elements II
+225. (3742) Maximum Path Score in a Grid
+226. (3751) Total Waviness of Numbers in Range I
+227. (3753) Total Waviness of Numbers in Range II
+228. (3756) Concatenate Non-Zero Digits and Multiply by Sum II
+229. (3761) Minimum Absolute Distance Between Mirror Pairs
+230. (3783) Mirror Distance of an Integer
+231. (3838) Weighted Word Mapping